Grossglockner High Alpine Road, Österreich - Things to Do in Grossglockner High Alpine Road

 Top Things to Do in Grossglockner High Alpine Road

-Booking Tip: Road toll costs €37 for cars (2024 prices), valid for return journey within 7 days.
-Best visited May-October when fully open; check weather conditions before traveling.
+Booking Tip: The road is open from May to October (weather permitting) with a toll fee of approximately €37 for cars.
+Purchase tickets online for slight discounts and check weather conditions before departure.
 Early morning or late afternoon drives offer the best lighting for photography.

 Wildlife and Marmot Watching